Empower Your Practice

 Tracking Key Performance Indicators

-• Faster payments.
-Calculate the average time between holding a session and receiving the payment in your account.
-With online payments and automated invoicing, this time often reduces significantly, improving your cash flow.
+• Faster payments: Online payments reduce the time between session and deposit.
 One clinic reduced its billing error rate from 12% to less than 1%.

 Assessing Human Advantages